 Segundo Matias Jr., Pride lit’s founder says that the publishing line aims for Queer Pop Literature like this to be a staple in our community, to normalize LGBTQ+ relationships by continuing to put out stories of queer love for our Filipino people.
 Pride Lit publishes books that are relatable and accessible to encourage the Filipino masses to read and appreciate our literature.
-Reading books shapes the minds of our youth to gain new perspectives, to be more creative and open, and have a greater understanding of the world around them.
+Reading books shapes the minds of our youth to gain new perspectives, to be more creative and open, and to have a greater understanding of the world around them.

 As a gay Filipino writer and aspiring published author who grew up reading books, I fully support the mission of this publishing line and encourage everyone to purchase and read from the collection of books they released.
 People of all ages and from every sexual orientation there is should open their minds and be willing to read and let the distinct voices of these authors be heard.

 Hopefully through your support by buying and reading these books, more titles could be published in the future.
 This is a crucial part in our fight for equality because this type of literature goes beyond just educating people about what being LGBTQ+ is.
 It opens everyone’s minds to allow change and finally understands that we are human beings just like them.

 I’m having so much fun reading my new set of books.
 My life was never as fun as these characters are growing up and I never experienced love stories like this myself.
 I don’t have to be bored by reading the same love stories over and over again in different fictional books.
 I’m so happy to live vicariously through these queer characters and be reminded of what falling in love feels like, because I’m just too busy to even spare time to actually date.
 Hahaha.

-I’ve also be written love stories of my own, because my unrealistic expectations of men should be met somewhere right?
-Make sure to check out Pride Lit’s new books in this link (BUY PRIDE LIT BOOKS AND HAVE FUN!).
+I’ve also be written love stories of my own because my unrealistic expectations of men should be met somewhere right?
+Make sure to check out Pride Lit’s new books.
+You can click below to check out Precious Pages in Shopee.

 Love this blog?
 Pin it!